madhuri2k/madhuri2k.github.io/_posts/2017-12-07-My-first-post.markdown

   jekyll serve
 {% endhighlight %}

-The very first time it will download the entire image (~150MB) from the docker registry but next time onwards everything is local.
-Having this running in the background makes it very quick to make an edit (, wait 0.12s for site to be auto-regenerated) and refresh the browser to see changes.
+During the very first run it will download the entire image (~150MB) from the docker registry, but next time onwards, no internet connection needed.
+Having this running in the background makes it very quick to make edits (, wait 0.2s for site to be auto-regenerated) and refresh the browser to see changes.
 Splendid!

 Here's a screenshot of my workflow in action:
 [![Edit Deploy in a whiff!
 Screenshot](https://i.imgur.com/rfQMd5l.png)](https://i.imgur.com/rfQMd5l.png)